Big Damn Hero: Jeff, saving Chris and Alex from certain death at the hands of The Order.

 The Blank: Besides Slenderman, Kind von der Ritter wears a mask that evokes this.
 The cultists masks have human-like features (they wear Guy Fawkes masks painted completely white), but from a distance it's closer to this.

 Expy: Kind Von Der Ritter is sort of a mix of Totheark and Masky.
-He wears a featureless mask that makes him look like a short version of Slender and a rather odd outfit.
+He wears a featureless mask that makes him look like a short version of the Slender Man and a rather odd outfit.
 He also sends creepy yet helpful messages to the heroes, and behaves almost violently when actually confronting them.

 Eldritch Location: The Fourth World, which is either the location of the Eldritch Abomination Slender Man works for, or is the location of the Slender Man's true body (with the suited humanoid being a mere projection).
 The only type of energy that the Fourth World has in common with ours (the Third World) is Life Energy ("vim"), so it's got to be a pretty mind-bendingly bizarre place.

-Fate Worse Than Death: The Order is not allowed to kill Chris or Alex, as their prophecy dictates that Slender Man must be the one to do it.
+Fate Worse than Death: The Order is not allowed to kill Chris or Alex, as their prophecy dictates that Slender Man must be the one to do it.
 However, they have no trouble threatening Chris and Alex with one of these if they don't start minding their own business, saying that first they will kill their families, then lock them up and torture them until Slendy finally comes for them, at which point they will be begging to finally be put out of their misery.
 They've already started the first part.

 Genre Blindness: These guys are rather enthusiastic to explore Slasher Film locations at night.
 They'll enter the locked house of a guy who they know had problems with home invasions, explore deeper into a creepy forest when they hear a branch snapping, and jump into boarded-up derelict buildings.

 Greg, especially in his final log.
-One does not simply leave the Order
+One does not simply leave The Order.

 Government Conspiracy: Some portions of the U.S. government are aware that Slender Man is more than just a Serial Killer, and are (or were) actively doing research into the paranormal "science" behind him.
 One of them probably posed as one of the investigators into Greg's murder, since one investigator that interviewed the characters refused to say which agency he belonged to, much less give out his name.